 5.1 Approximate number of people expected to be actively involved in the development of this project: 60

-5.2 Scope: This standard specifies the architecture and protocol of an omni-range area network (OmniRAN) using an open mobile network interface (OMNI) to Mobile IP services.
-It supports a wide variety of access technologies, both fixed and mobile, specified within the IEEE 802 family.
+5.2 Scope: This standard specifies the architecture and protocol of an omni-range area network (OmniRAN) using an open mobile network interface (OMNI) to mobile IP services.
+It supports a wide variety of fixed and mobile access technologies specified within the IEEE 802 family.
 5.3 Is the completion of this standard dependent upon the completion of another standard: No

-5.4 Purpose: This standard supports the development of comprehensive IP-based heterogeneous network that supports IEEE 802 access technologies usable over a wide set of deployment scenarios.
-This allows a network operator to deploy any of the IEEE access technologies using a common set of network tools.
+5.4 Purpose: This standard supports the development of comprehensive, IP-based, single-operator or multioperator, heterogeneous network that supports IEEE 802 access technologies usable over a wide set of deployment scenarios.
+This allows network operators to deploy any of the IEEE access technologies using a common set of network tools for shared use of infrastructure.
 The OmniRAN allows an operator to easily introduce access service networks supporting different usage requirements in different geographic areas or differing circumstances.
-Overly networks, with multiple radio access technologies, are also supported.
+Overlay networks, with multiple radio access technologies, are also supported.
 5.5 Need for the Project: No existing network standard provides for a network supporting the panoply of IEEE 802 access technologies and the correspondingly broad set of ranges and scenarios.
 5.6 Stakeholders for the Standard: Network service providers, network access providers, connectivity service network operators, IETF, WiMAX Forum.

 Intellectual Property 6.1.a.
 Is the Sponsor aware of any copyright permissions needed for this project?: Yes